-The objectives of the Advanced UPRT course are to train the candidate, both theoretically and practically, to:
+The objectives of the Advanced UPRT (FCL.745.A) course are to train the candidate to:

 - PPL(A) licence or higher with valid SEP(Land) rating

-- Or: enrollment in an integrated ATPL course
+- Or: enrollment in an Aviomar integrated ATPL course

-- 5 hours of theoretical knowledge training (e-learning)
+5 hours of theoretical knowledge training (eLearning) with the following subjects: